scottfr/SystemsBook/Models/models.md

 # A Model Is A Model Is A Model

-In previous chapter you interacted with two types of models qualitative models, i.e., no numbers, Follow the Clues and The Bird Feeder Dilemma! and quantitative models, with numbers, all the simulation models you ran.
-In this chapter we'll present two types of qualitative models, Rich Pictures and Causal Loop Diagrams, and more detail about Stock & Flow Simulation Models, which are quantitative.
+In previous chapter you interacted with two types of models qualitative models, i.e., no numbers, Follow the Clues and Bird Feeder Dilemma and quantitative models, with numbers, all the simulation models you ran.
+In this chapter we'll present two types of qualitative models, Rich Pictures and Causal Loop Diagrams, and more detail about quantitative Stock & Flow Simulation Models.

 ## Three Types of Models ##